machine mastery

 3. Tamping Too Hard

-• Don’t press with all your strength
+• Don’t press with your entire body weight

 4. Poor Puck Prep / Channeling

-• Level grounds before tamping
+• Level the grounds before reaching for the tamper

-• Don’t tap the portafilter after tamping
+• No tapping the portafilter after tamping (this creates gaps at the edges)

 5. Very Fresh Beans (Under 3 Days)